Sandy Lam: A DJ and an actress

-In 1982, while still a secondary school student, Sandy was asked by a classmate to audition for a disc jockey position at the Commercial Radio Hong Kong.
+In 1982, while still a secondary school student at Marymount Secondary School, Sandy was asked by a classmate to audition for a disc jockey position at the Commercial Radio Hong Kong.
 Soon after, she started working as a part-time DJ at Commercial Radio 2 with a stage name "611".
 In 1984, she became a full-time DJ and was spotted by Tony Lee of CBS/Sony Records for her talent during an outdoor performance singing Crying in the Rain.
 She was signed to CBS/Sony in 1985 and released her debut album in 1986.
 Meanwhile, Sandy acted in the movies Merry Christmas "聖誕快樂" (1984) and The Intellectual Trio "龍鳳智多星" (1985) and played the role of a nurse in a RTHK television series "左鄰右里" (1985).

 Musical career

 Sandy's musical career was not a breakout success.
 Her first Cantonese language album and corresponding imagery was heavily influenced by the Japanese idol craze.
 Yet despite the popularity of this style in Hong Kong, Sandy failed to strike a chord with the general public.
 It was not until her album Grey "灰色" (1987) that the locals started taking the former DJ seriously as a singer.
 Both the title song "灰色" and a cover version of Berlin's Take My Breath Away (from the movie Top Gun) "激情" shot up the charts, bringing Sandy her first awards at the 1987 Jade Solid Gold Best Ten Music Awards Presentation.
 She further showed her ability to transcend genres on the jazz-influenced Ready (1988).